 How to use live data?

 If you have set up historical data in the IXON Cloud, your IXrouter or IXagent will send PLC data to the IXON Cloud.
-A live data connection where your machine data will be sent every 0.5 second to your PC can be established using a WebSocket.
+A live data connection where your machine data will be sent to your PC every half second, can be established using a WebSocket.
 Data retrieved through this connection will not be stored in the IXON Cloud.
-Please follow the steps below to establish a real-time WebSocket connection using the APIv2.
+Please follow the steps below to establish a WebSocket connection that receives live data using the APIv2.

 Step 1: Retrieve the required identifiers